ABOUT THE SITE:

 3. When are the tours of the President's home?

-Tours of the Andrew Johnson Homestead are given daily.
+Tours of the Andrew Johnson Homestead are normally given daily.
 Tour times are 10:30, 11:30, 1:30, and 2:30.
 There is no 12:30 tour.
 The Homestead is closed Thanksgiving Day, Christmas Day, and New Year's Day and at noon on Thanksgiving, Christmas, and New Year's eves.
 Guided tours are available for the Homestead.
+On days with limited staffing, tours may be offered at 11:30 and 2:30.

 Tours of the Homestead require standing, walking, and negotiating three flights of stairs.
 There are no public facilities at the Homestead.
 In the summer and winter, visitors should be advised that over half the rooms have outside porch entrances and that they should dress accordingly.
 Temperatures fluctuate and can be extreme during the summer and winter months.
 In times of excessive heat or cold, be aware that the Homestead tours may be cancelled.
 Check at the Visitor Center for tour availability, or call 423-638-3551.